 With the next generation of consoles seemingly on the horizon, industry commentators have spent the past few weeks attempting to look forward into what the gaming of tomorrow.
 Until we can learn to predict the future accurately though, our speculation is better held off in favour of analysing the past.
 With this in mind, here’s a run down of how the humble physics engine has evolved in the previous decade.
-2012 has been left out on account of the lack of games released so far this year, but hey, we need to leave something that we can write about in the future.

 The game that practically started destructible environments, Red Faction’s GeoMod engine was a revelation at the time.
 With classic FPS gameplay and the ability to blow stuff up at will, the original Red Faction remains a cult favourite over a decade after its original release.